baxter07/django-ajax-views/docs/overview.rst

 Templates that inherit from your base template need to extend from :code:`generic_template` so the view can be updated automatically on ajax requests without submitting the overhead of your base html.
-The :code:`#ajax-content` is the scope that's being replaced.
+The :code:`#ajax-content` is the scope that's replaced when calling :code:`requestView`.

 .. raw:: html